minio/docs/source/operations/external-iam/configure-keycloak-identity-management.rst

 MinIO supports multiple methods for configuring Keycloak Admin API Support:

-- Using a terminal/shell and the :mc-cmd:`mc admin idp openid` command
+- Using a terminal/shell and the :mc:`mc admin idp openid` command
 - Using environment variables set prior to starting MinIO

 .. tab-set::